 For homeowners in Clearwater, Dunedin, and throughout Pinellas County, AC drain line clogs are one of the most common — and frustrating — HVAC issues that show up once the weather starts warming up.

-What makes this issue even more frustrating is that it often shows up without warning — right when you need your AC the most.
+What makes this issue even more frustrating is that it often appears without warning — right when you need your AC the most.
+Most people don’t think about their drain line until something goes wrong.
+By the time water backs up, the system shuts off, or a musty smell appears, the clog has already formed.

-Why Drain Line Clogs Keep Coming Back
+Why AC Drain Line Clogs Keep Coming Back

 One of the biggest frustrations homeowners face is dealing with the same issue more than once.
 The drain line gets cleared, everything seems fine, and then a few months later the problem returns.